20% of new businesses don’t make it past the first year, and within five years, about half of these businesses will no longer be operating.

 A business plan helps you figure out whether your business is viable.
-It outlines what your business does, the products you sell, how you plan to earn money, and other vital details that contribute to the planning and operation of your business.
+It outlines what your company does, the products you sell, how you plan to earn money, and other vital details that contribute to the planning and operation of your business.

 Here’s some information to consider when creating your plan:

 - Be flexible: As we all know, the landscape of business changes quickly.
 If your business fails to adapt to changes, you risk losing out to your competition.

 - Think about investors: If you want to get investors involved in your business, you’ll need a solid business plan.
 Make sure to include financial planning information, an exit strategy, and anything else that shows them how investing in your business will make their money.

 Using the right pricing strategy is a significant factor for a new business, but it’s easier said than done.

 If your prices are too high, you could alienate potential customers.
 If your prices are too low, you could lose money.
 Both of these aren’t ideal for an agile business plan.

 So how can you find the right pricing strategy for your business?